HUMAN ANATOMY & PHYSIOLOGY I

 MAKE UP POLICY:

-Students must contact the professor within 24 hours of the absence to schedule a makeup test.
-Failure to contact the instructor within this time frame will result in a loss of all rights to take a makeup test.
+Students must contact the professor within 24 hours of the absence to schedule a makeup exam.
+Failure to contact the instructor within this time frame will result in a loss of all rights to take a makeup exam.
 It is recommended that you email the instructor as I might not be in my office to check for a phone message.
 Make sure you include your contact information in the notification.

 Federal regulations state that if a student did not attend classes and received failing grades, then the grades were not earned and financial aid needs to be reduced accordingly.
 Please be advised that any students receiving a 0.00 GPA will be required to prove that the 0.00 GPA was earned by attending classes and completing course requirements for each class.
 Students who have earned at least one passing grade for the semester will not be affected by this regulation.
 If a student has properly withdrawn from all classes, the studentís financial aid should be adjusted from the time they signed the withdrawl form.